sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 In graphics, we've separated the coordinate systems into several types called *device-independent graphics*

-The users system is known as the *world coordinate system* or *application coordinate system*, on OpenGl, the term *object coordinate system* is preffered
+The user's system is known as the *world coordinate system* or *application coordinate system*, on OpenGl, the term *object coordinate system* is preferred

 We then need to convert our coordinates into *device coordinates*.
 Usually we call these *window coordinates*